Neonatal Nurse Practitioner Practice Test

 - Interprofessional practice

-NNP-BC PDF demo Questions
+NNP-BC exam Questions

-NNP-BC demo Questions
+NNP-BC

 Question: 1143

-A 38-week gestation neonate is born to a mother with a history of opioid use disorder and exact methadone maintenance.
-At 36 hours of life, the neonate exhibits a Finnegan score of 14, with tremors and poor feeding.
-What is the most appropriate management?
+methadone maintenance.
+At 36 hours of life, the neonate exhibits a Finnegan score of 14, with tremors

-1. Administer intravenous fluids and monitor
+A. Administer intravenous fluids and monitor

-2. Initiate morphine therapy
+B. Initiate morphine therapy

-3. Provide non-pharmacologic interventions
+C. Provide non-pharmacologic interventions

 Answer: B